garretfick/garretfick.github.io/_posts/2013-08-12-remove-built-in-formatting-styles-in-word.md

 When I write documents in Microsoft Word, I make extensive use of styles because they are the easiest way to ensure that your document has a consistent formatting and that helps make your document more formal.
 It is also an enormous time saver if you want to change a style in your document because you only have to change it in one place and your entire document will be updated.

 Word has many built-in styles but they compete with using a consistent formatting you define.
 I've always wanted to remove some styles from certain documents.
-Although you can't remove them entirely, you can prevent them from being used and in fact force your doucment only use styles that you've defined.
+Although you can't remove them entirely, you can prevent them from being used and in fact force your document only use styles that you've defined.

 1. Press `Alt+Ctrl+Shift+S` to show the `Styles` pane.